probmods/probmods2/chapters/learning-as-conditional-inference.md

 viz(isFairDist([false, false, false, false, false]))
 ~~~~

 This model posits that when considering randomness people are more concerned with distinguishing a "truly random" generative process from a trick process.
-The same presumably holds as well as when imagining random sequences, but we will need a slightly more sophisticated model for that.
+How do these inferences depend on the amount of data?
+Explore the learning trajectories of this model.

 # Learning a Continuous Parameter

 The previous examples represent perhaps simple cases of learning.
 Typical learning problems in human cognition or AI are more complex in many ways.
 For one, learners are almost always confronted with more than two hypotheses about the causal structure that might underlie their observations.
 Indeed, hypothesis spaces for learning are often infinite.
 Countably infinite hypothesis spaces are encountered in models of learning for domains traditionally considered to depend on "discrete" or "symbolic" knowledge; hypothesis spaces of grammars in language acquisition are a canonical example.
 Hypothesis spaces for learning in domains traditionally considered more "continuous", such as perception or motor control, are typically uncountable and parametrized by one or more continuous dimensions.
 In causal learning, both discrete and continuous hypothesis spaces typically arise.
 (In statistics, making conditional inferences over continuous hypothesis spaces given data is often called *parameter estimation*.)

 We can explore a basic case of learning with continuous hypothesis spaces by slightly enriching our coin flipping example.
-Suppose that our hypothesis generator `makeCoin`, instead of simply flipping a coin to determine which of two coin weights to use, can choose *any* coin weight between 0 and 1.
+Suppose instead of simply flipping a coin to determine which of two coin weights to use, we can choose *any* coin weight between 0 and 1.
 The following program computes conditional inferences about the weight of a coin drawn from a *prior distribution* described by the `Uniform` function, conditioned on a set of observed flips.

 ~~~~
-///fold:
-var makeCoin = function(weight) {
-  return function() {
-    return flip(weight) ? 'h' : 't';
-  }
-};
-///
 var observedData = ['h', 'h', 'h', 'h', 'h']

 var weightPosterior = Infer({method: 'rejection', samples: 1000}, function() {
   var coinWeight = sample(Uniform({a: 0, b: 1}))
-  var coin = makeCoin(coinWeight)
+  var coin = Bernoulli({p: coinWeight})
-  var obsFn = function(datum){condition(datum == coin())}
+  var obsFn = function(datum){observe(coin, datum == 'h')}
   mapData({data: observedData}, obsFn)
   return coinWeight
 })